sylingd/tencent-cos-and-cdn-action/README.md

 - secret_id(**Required**): Tencent Cloud secret id.
 Should be referred to a encrypted environment variable
 - secret_key(**Required**): Tencent Cloud secret key.
 Should be referred to a encrypted environment variable
-- session_token: Tencent Cloud session token for temporary secret, may get from other actions
+- session_token: Tencent Cloud session token for temporary key, may get from other actions
 - cos_bucket(**Required**): COS bucket name
 - cos_region(**Required**): COS bucket region
 - cos_accelerate: Set to `true` for using accelerate domain to upload files (this input is not independent of the CDN).
 Default is false